-Blood Sugar and Exercise
+Blood Glucose and Exercise

 - Insulin sensitivity is increased, so your muscle cells are better able to use any available insulin to take up glucose during and after activity.